Samuelpangestu/api-postman/README.md

-# Flip Take Home Test Collection

-This repository contains a Postman collection designed to answer the take home test Flip.
+This repository contains a Postman collection designed to answer the take home test.
 Additionally, it includes GitHub Actions workflows to automate running these tests.

 ## About the Postman Collection